1 Example programs

 Extracts the indexed item from the list.

-Evaluates the base-e logarithm of a number.
+Determines the base-e logarithm of a number.

 Determines the magnitude of a complex number.